keegk/General_Nanopore_Analysis/README.md

 In order to run smoothly on the cluster (launching several small BLAST jobs rather than one extremely large BLAST search) I split my clean.fasta files into several hundred fasta files by using the script fasta_split.sh.
 However next time I run this I can split the original clean fasta file into fewer individual files as I had 200 individual files when I set the split to 10,000 lines which each only took 2-5 hours to BLAST on cluster (small job).
 So in future increase this split to 100,000 or so and run BLAST jobs set to medium partition on each fasta file.

+**Bash script for BLAST analysis using NCBI nt database**

+The blast script I used is called blast7.sh (the 7 just referes to the 7th version I tried that I liked and decided to go further with).
+I was playing around with the output with previous bas scripts and the number of max target seqs to choose.
+For blast7.sh I included in the tabular ouput the scientific name of organisms so they would be easy to deduce quickly.
+I also set max-target-seqs to 10 (previous practice runs we had set this to 5).
+I originally didnt want to set a limit on max-target-seqs but even with requesting Gb memorey up to 32Gb on cluster, the script would run out of memory and fail, so I settled on 10 (default I think is 5000).
+The only issue here is that max-target-seqs has been criticised in the past for only giving the first e value hits it finds in the database (rather than the best) so I am not sure if using max-taget-seqs is the best option, but I'm not yet sure how to get around this just now.

+**Bash script for concatenating multiple blast.txt files into one and compressing this**

+Once I had run all the small BLAST jobs ~200 times (I had about 200 individual fasta files from my fasta_split.sh script above) I then wanted to concatenate these all back into one large blast text file and also compress this for storage.
+To do this I wrote the script concat.blast.sh which uses a for loop to find any .txt files, concatenates them into one text file and the using pigz (as recommended by the cluster help page) to compress this file.
+Compressed blast text reulst file is still approx 25Gb in size.
+I can then use this in R to pick out most common species from seal samples etc. and further downstream analsysis.